rust-lang/rls/contributing.md

 * `rustDocument/diagnosticsEnd`: notification, no arguments.
 Sent when a build is complete (successfully or not, or even skipped) and all post-build analysis by the RLS is complete.
-* `rustWorkspace/deglob`: message sent from the client to the RLS to initiate a deglob refactoring.

 #### LSP Client to RLS